maxxfrazer/Agora-Token-Swift/README.md

 Try the file `Agora-Swift-Token.playground` to execute the above method on your own machine to see the token being retrieved from your server.

-Try the file Agora-Swift-Token.playground found in the [Agora-Token-Swift](https://github.com/maxxfrazer/Agora-Token-Swift) repository to execute the above method on your own machine to see the token being retrieved from your server.
+If you have Xcode installed, try the file Agora-Swift-Token.playground found in the [Agora-Token-Swift](https://github.com/maxxfrazer/Agora-Token-Swift) repository to execute the above method on your own machine to see the token being retrieved from your server.